 Hal Sutton achieved his dream ending his rookie season with a win in 1982

 Hal Sutton, the 1980 U.S. Amateur champion had two goals for his rookie season.
-He wanted to break Jerry Pate’s money-winning record, get in the top 30 money winners, and win a tournament.
+Number one, he wanted to break Jerry Pate’s money-winning record, two get in the top 30 money winners, and three win a tournament.
 Two of the three had been completed just the week before his first triumph.